-- Healing Massage offers proven techniques to relieve pain including Swedish massage, trigger point therapy, sports and acupressure.
-Find soothing ways to heal tense shoulders and hips, and also help carpal tunnel syndrome, digestive issues, insomnia, eyestrain and anxiety.
-Includes tips on aromatherapy and the application of heat and ice.
+- Healing Massage is a book of simple techniques to soothe pain, by a qualified massage therapist.
+Find techniques proven to help including Swedish massage, trigger point therapy, sports massage and acupressure.
+You’ll also find soothing ways to help tense shoulders and hips, carpal tunnel syndrome, digestive issues, eyestrain and anxiety.
+And tips on the application of heat and ice, along with aromatherapy.